billyzkid/untitled/CONTRIBUTING.md

 # Contributing

-Have an idea for a new feature or an improvement to an existing one?
-Want to submit a bug fix?
-Thanks for your help!
+Have ideas for new features or improvements to existing ones?
+Want to submit a bug fix or better documentation?
+If so, we appreciate your help!

 Please review this document in order to make the contribution process easy and efficient for everyone involved.